 How long has Cromer Material Handling been in business?

 East Bay Clarklift, Inc. was started by Marshall Cromer on October 17, 1989.
 We became more diverse in 1994 with the addition of the Daewoo/Doosan forklift line.
 In 1998, we became the Bay Area distributor for Caterpillar forklifts, and took on the Kalmar large forklift line.
 In 2010, we started to call ourselves "Cromer Material Handling" to give our customers a sense of the complete material handling resource we had become.
-We will soon celebrate our 24th year in business and have a great staff to serve you.
+In 2014 we celebrate our 25th year in business, with have a great staff to serve you.

 Which lines are you an authorized distributor for?

 We are the licensed distributor for Caterpillar, Jungheinrich, Clark, Doosan, Kalmar, Combilift and Donkey forklifts.
 In addition to this, we also stock many specialty products including a large range of Rack and Shelving.
 All the products we offer come from industry leaders that stand behind the great products they offer, and we take pride in passing that along to our customers.
 Our Parts and Service staff have been in the industry for many, many years, which also gives us a leg up when it comes to better serving our customers.
 Finally, we feature the most diverse Rental Fleets in Northern California -- offering forklifts up to 55,000lbs in capacity!

 What cities do you service?

 Cromer Material Handling's headquarters is located in Oakland, just off of the 880 freeway near the Oakland Coliseum.
 We also have facilities in Sacramento and Manteca.
 Plus satellite facilities in Santa Rosa and Chico.
 As a result, we provide new and used lift truck sales, service, parts and rentals all throughout Northern California.

 What is the difference between a lift truck and a forklift?